The Multiqubit Elegant Joint Measurement: EJM from Localizability

 \section{EJM from Localizability}

 The EJM is locally encodable: each basis state $\ket{\psi_i}$ can be generated from a single fiducial state via local unitaries.
-Localizability asks the complementary question: can the basis states be reliably distinguished using only local operations and shared entanglement?
+Localizability asks the complementary question: can the basis states be reliably distinguished using only local operations and shared entanglement \footnote{We note that for projective measurements, the ability to distinguish the basis states determinstically is equivalent to being able to implement the measurement itself.
+This follows from the linearity of the Born rule.}?

 While this is always possible in principle~\cite{Vaidman2003,Groisman2003}, the amount of entanglement this requires may be very large or even infinite.
 The entanglement cost thus provides an operational measure of the nonlocal complexity of a measurement.